 Closed every Monday year-round

 The Forbidden City is closed every Monday year-round, with rare exceptions during major Chinese national holidays (October 1-7, the week of Lunar New Year, Labour Day week May 1-5).
-If a Monday falls during these holiday windows, the site opens; the following Tuesday is then closed instead.
+If a Monday falls during these holiday windows, the site may open on that Monday; check the Palace Museum's current calendar for your date rather than assuming a fixed make-up closure.
 The closure exists to give staff and the centuries-old buildings a weekly maintenance day.

-- Typical visit style: Reading: 3 min; re-routing the day: 5 min
+- Reading time: 3 min; re-routing the day: 5 min

 - Best for: Anyone whose itinerary lands on a Monday; Multi-day Beijing planners avoiding the closure